Geometric Ergodicity of the multivariate COGARCH(1,1) Process: Abstract

 \section{Abstract}

-For the multivariate COGARCH(1,1) volatility process we show sufficient conditions for the existence of a unique stationary distribution, for the geometric ergodicity and for the finiteness of moments of the stationary distribution.
-One of the conditions demands a sufficiently fast exponential decay of the MUCOGARCH(1,1) volatility process.
-Furthermore, we show easily applicable sufficient conditions for the needed irreducibility of the volatility process living in the cone of positive semidefinite matrices, if the driving L\'evy process is a compound Poisson process.
+For the multivariate COGARCH(1,1) volatility process we show sufficient conditions for the existence of a unique stationary distribution, for the geometric ergodicity and for the finiteness of moments of the stationary distribution by a Foster-Lyapunov drift condition approach.
+The test functions used are naturally related to the geometry of the cone of positive semi-definite matrices and the drift condition is shown to be satisfied if the drift term of the defining stochastic differential equation is sufficiently ``negative''.
+We show easily applicable sufficient conditions for the needed irreducibility and aperiodicity of the volatility process living in the cone of positive semidefinite matrices, if the driving L\'evy process is a compound Poisson process.

 \begin{tabbing} \emph{AMS Subject Classification 2010: }\= \emph{Primary: } {60J25} \, \emph{Secondary: } 60G10, 60G51\end{tabbing}